Battle of Ong Thanh: Background

-In August, the VC were back in action again; this time the 165th Regiment of the 7th Division targeted the Tong Le Chon Special Forces Camp, located southeast of the 1st Infantry Division's area of operations.
-Just after midnight on 7 August, the 165th Regiment attacked Tong Le Chon and was able to penetrate the Camp, but was forced to flee after an ammunition bunker exploded.
-That night the VC assaulted the base several times more, but on each occasion they were repelled by artillery fire and close air-support.
-By September, the scale of VC and PAVN activities in III Corps had perplexed the U.S. commanders of Military Assistance Command, Vietnam.
-In the meantime, however, Hay decided to put an end to large-scale operations which had proven to be unproductive, until the enemy's real intentions were known.
-Instead, Hay continued to commit his 2nd Brigade to pacification efforts in southern Bình Dương Province, while the 3rd Brigade provided protection for engineers clearing Highway 13.
+In August the VC 165th Regiment of the 7th Division targeted the Tong Le Chon Special Forces Camp, located southeast of the 1st Infantry Division's area of operations.
+Just after midnight on 7 August, the 165th Regiment attacked and penetrated the camp, but withdrew after an ammunition bunker exploded.
+Several more assaults occurred, but on each occasion they were repelled by artillery fire and close air-support.
+By September the scale of VC and PAVN activities in III Corps had perplexed the U.S. commanders of Military Assistance Command, Vietnam.
+During this time Hay decided to put an end to his division's large-scale operations, which had proven to be unproductive, until the enemy's real intentions were known.
+He continued to commit his 2nd Brigade to pacification efforts in southern Bình Dương Province, while the 3rd Brigade provided protection for engineers clearing Highway 13.

-Following various engagements with the U.S. 1st Infantry Division during the previous months, Colonel Võ Minh Triết, commander of the VC 271st Regiment, was ordered to move his troops into an area known as the Long Nguyen Secret Zone, which was situated between National Highway 13 and the Michelin Rubber Plantation.
+Following a number of small engagements with the U.S. 1st Infantry Division during the previous months, Colonel Võ Minh Triết, commander of the VC 271st Regiment, was ordered to move his troops into an area known as the Long Nguyen Secret Zone situated between National Highway 13 and the Michelin Rubber Plantation.
 It was located about 56 km northwest of Saigon, in Bình Dương Province.
-There, Triết's regiment was supposed to receive troop replacements and food supplies, to prepare for a major offensive against an unspecified target in War Zone D. In previous years, the VC 9th Division had often used the month of September and October to rest and prepare for their winter-spring offensives, and 1967 was no different.
-For that reason Hay was determined to disrupt the VC's resting period by launching Operation Shenandoah II, with the objective of clearing Highway 13 from Chon Thanh to Loc Ninh.
+Triết's regiment was supposed to receive troop replacements and food supplies to prepare for a major offensive against an unspecified target in War Zone D. The VC 9th Division had often used the months of September and October to rest and prepare for their winter-spring offensives, and 1967 was no different.
+For that reason Hay was determined to disrupt the VC's resting period by launching Operation Shenandoah II with the objective of clearing Highway 13 from Chon Thanh to Loc Ninh.